Ask a Question

 The horses used for these safaris have been individually selected for their temperament and ride-ability.
 Many have been chosen from the various South African breeds which are known to be of a tough nature and able to cope under extreme conditions.
 Some of the breeds used include the Boeperd, Shire x Thoroughbreds and South African Warmbloods.
 Arab and Friesian crosses are also becoming popular.
 Your hosts pride themselves on providing horses which have been selected using the same stringent criteria as those used to choose horses for eventing and other competitive disciplines.
 Their schooling concentrates on classical English style, although neck reining is used when in the bush.
 The horses are schooled to a high level and respond easily and lightly to the aids.
 South African Mclellan saddles which have been specially designed for long hours in the saddle are used for the comfort of both horse and rider.

-Whether you choose their signature 'Tuli Safari' or the famous 'African Explorer' safari which combines this destination with Horizon in South Africa (see our Horizon Horseback page for more details), you can rest assured that this will be one of the best horseback experiences of your life.
+Whether you choose their signature 'Tuli Safari' or the famous 'African Explorer' safari which combines this destination with Horizon in South Africa (see our Horizon African Explorer page for more details), you can rest assured that this will be one of the best horseback experiences of your life.

-Holly, Cathy and Natalie from Far and Ride have all been lucky enough to ride here and will be happy to answer any questions you may have.
+Holly, Cathy, Danni and Natalie from Far and Ride have all been lucky enough to ride here and will be happy to answer any questions you may have.

 Horses & Riding